mcmah309/path_type/README.md

 ## Comparison To The Path Package

 path_type has additional operations compared to the [path](https://pub.dev/packages/path) package, see the [documentation](https://pub.dev/documentation/path_type/latest/posix/Path-extension-type.html).
-Additionally, the path package only works with `String`, while `Path` can encapsulate the meaning through the type, providing clarity and preventing misuse.
-From an ergonomic perspective usage differs as such:
+Additionally, the path package works with `String`, while `Path` encapsulates the meaning through the type.
+Which provides clarity to developers and prevents misuse.

+#### Example Ergonomic Difference

 path_type
 ```dart